A New Framework Prioritizes Continuous Improvement During Pre-Construction Risk Assessment

 This is also the time to begin drafting and implementing isolation practices – a difficult practice, due to the complex nature of mechanical systems and the variety of patient areas.
 Collaboration between infection control and facilities teams can help project managers better match potential risks to appropriate containment measures by drawing upon a broader range of knowledge.

 Implementing isolation practices requires standardization, as has been proposed in ASHE ICRA 2.0, However, one-size-fits-all approaches may not fit for the most complex hospital projects.
-Complex scenarios (e.g., construction involving multiple floors, removal of the façade, etc.) warrant professional engineering and industrial hygiene review, or at least highly specialized expertise, to protect patients from harm.
+Complex scenarios, such as construction involving multiple floors, façade removal, and other project types warrant professional engineering and industrial hygiene review, or at least highly specialized expertise, to protect patients from harm.

 Phase III: Execute